MehulKhanna/PokeGrinder/readme.md

 ## Launching

 1. Clone the repository.
-2. Download `Solver100k.pt` from releases and place it into the assets folder.
-3. Run the `main.py` file from the terminal.
+2. Run the `main.py` file from the terminal.

 ## Stopping